msandfor/100-days-of-code/log.md

 **Thoughts** I'll probably move on and try other tutorials, and then come back to the extras as I become more confident.

 **Link(s) to work** https://github.com/msandfor/webservice

+### Day 8: March 17th 2019 - Sunday

+**Today's Progress**: Woke up with a headache, so decided to play codecombat until the drugs kicked in.

+**Thoughts** Discovered that sometimes I can't see the errors in my code, no matter how long I stare at it, and then after I wiped the whole page and started from scratch - I did it perfectly the first time.
+Most of the time I think I can't do stuff from scratch, I always need to build on other peoples work, or see an example before I can do my own.
+And then this happens.

+**Link(s) to work** https://codecombat.com/play/forest